Meet the research team!

 she/her/hers

-Katie Barlis is a second year PhD student in the Clinical Psychology program at the University of Arizona.
+Katie Barlis is a third year PhD student in the Clinical Psychology program at the University of Arizona.
 She completed her Bachelor's degree at Davidson College.
 Prior to joining the CATS Lab, Katie served as a research coordinator in Dr. Jane Joseph's lab at the Medical University of South Carolina, where she worked on several studies examining risk factors for Alzheimer's disease.
 Her research interests broadly include the neuropsychology of memory and the effects of stress on cognitive processes.

 -